Isaac-SOL/CobaltCoreArchipelagoMod/README.md

 ## Current Status (January 2026)

-### NOTE: The text below is only a placeholder, the mod isn't actually released yet!

 Just released!
 I have tested it on my own with some friends but there may still be some bugs I couldn't find yet.
 If you encounter any issues while playing, please ping me on Discord (`saltyisaac`) in the Cobalt Core channel on the